avoytkiv/MDSA-UofC/README.md

-# Master of Data Science and Analytics
+# Master of Data Science and Analytics program
 ### at the University of Calgary

 List of courses: